 - Hereditary or Familial Amyloidosis – This is a somewhat more rare form of the condition.
 It is passed down through genes in one’s family and is caused by abnormal amyloid transthyretin (TTR) protein, which is produced in the liver.

 - Dialysis-Related Amyloidosis – This form of the disease is also found primarily in older individuals – and mainly those who have been on dialysis for several years.
-Those who have dialysis-related amyloidosis will have an effect on the condition primarily in their bones, tendons, and joints.
+Those who have dialysis-related amyloidosis will affect the condition primarily in their bones, tendons, and joints.

-Because amyloid disease can become a life-threatening condition, a person who has this disease will need to answer condition specific questions regarding their health and health history so that a life insurance underwriter can get as clear of a picture as possible about their overall condition.
-This will help the underwriter in determining whether or not the applicant will be a good risk for life insurance coverage.
+Because amyloid disease can become a life-threatening condition, a person who has this disease will need to answer condition-specific questions regarding their health and health history so that a life insurance underwriter can get a complete view of your health.
+This will help the underwriter in determining whether or not the applicant will be a good risk.